Jeevan-Guduru/ETL_Marketing_Campaign/README.md

 # Introduction:

 This utility which is developed in python and sql  consumes data from source files - user_data.csv and event_data.csv and loads into mysql DB after performing given transformations and analysis.
-It begins with preprocessing of data - like anonymising sensitive data , formatting date fields and string fields as required.

 # Pre-requisites: